Aphids: Annoying Pests That Really Suck

 Q: Are aphids harmful?

 A: To plants, yes.
 They suck the sap from plants and can spread viruses in the process.
 They’re not as harmful to humans, affecting only yields and hurting my feelings when they show up in the garden.

 Q: What causes aphid infestation?

 A: Most aphids attack weakened and stressed plants that don’t have base cultural conditions for thriving.
 These could be healthy plants overall, but even a little bit of stress can lure in an aphid or 100.

 A: Aphid mouthparts are too small to bite human skin.
 They stick to sucking on plants.

 Q: My plants have curled leaves after aphids are gone!
 Help?

 A: Unfortunately, even after you’ve figured out how to kill aphids and eliminated the pest, the curled leaves are likely to remain.
-If this is a plant such as a Swiss chard or other leafy vegetable, there’s not much you can do to restore the shape of the leaves, although you can certainly try to encourage new leaf growth.
+If this is a plant such as Swiss chard or another leafy vegetable, there’s not much you can do to restore the shape of the leaves, although you can certainly try to encourage new leaf growth.
 If it’s on a non-edible leaf, leaving the leaves intact is okay, as they’ll continue to photosynthesize.
-But for visual purposes, you can trim the most curled leaves off as long as there’s plenty of other leaves left to keep the plant alive.
+But for visual purposes, you can trim the most curled leaves off as long as there are plenty of other leaves left to keep the plant alive.